mattsn0w/tink-dev/README.md

 # Summary - (draft)
 These are the steps I used to deploy a working Tinkerbell stack on Kubernetes to manage bare metal machine imaging.
 Issues and gotchas captured along the way.
+Also added to https://github.com/mattsn0w/tinkerbell.org/blob/main/content/docs/operations/troubleshooting.md for contributing back to documentation.

 ## Host preparating
 ### The Hardware